PhD in Theology

 Students participating in the hybrid modality complete the bulk of their coursework from a distance through synchronous and asynchronous participation in doctoral seminars.
-Hybrid modality students must complete 21 quarter units through hybrid coursework, which entails visiting campus on three separate occasions for one week at a time.
+Hybrid modality students must complete 21 quarter units through hybrid coursework, which entails visiting campus on three separate occasions for approximately one week at a time.

 Before You Apply